BGforgeNet/f2rp-walkthrough/content/docs/san-francisco.md

 ### 2. Find the missing biology corpse

 When looking through one of the Shi Biology workstations, read about the Xeno program.
 You'll find out about a missing body, and that the Hubologists are suspected to have stolen it.
 The corpse can be found in an icebox in the far SE of the Hubologist map.
-Return it to Dr.Wong for 800xp or 500 in cash.
+Return it to Dr.Wong for 800 XP or 500 in cash.

 ### 3. Find the location of the Hubologist stash